 Students may bring a bag lunch to school daily.
-Meals and a la carte items will also be available for purchase through an outside catering company.
+Meals and a la carte items will also be available for purchase through Dining Services.
 Monthly menus are generally available on the school's website.
-Payments will be made one month in advance.
+Students can use cash or student accounts to purchase food items.
+Families may contact Dining Services for assistance in setting up their accounts.